DharmaFactory/Singularity/ReadMe.md

 [Condense](https://youtu.be/SrKj4hYic5A?t=830).

 [Recursion](https://en.wikipedia.org/wiki/Dialectical_behavior_therapy).
 The There And Back Again Algorithm which I once saw demonstrated by Nada Amin.
 What i suggest is categorical.

+"Everything is an invitation to play" - Some guy who wrote this repo probably

+“A finite game is played for the purpose of winning, an infinite game for the purpose of continuing the play.”
+― James P. Carse

+I propose an infinite game:

 For Hearts long lost and full of fright.
 For those alone in Blackest Night.
 Accept our ring and join our fight, Love conquers all with Violet's light!